Shmew/Fable.Jester/rtl/queries-for-element.md

     static member name (value: string) : IRoleMatcherOption static member name (value: Regex) : IRoleMatcherOption static member name (fn: #HTMLElement -> bool) : IRoleMatcherOption

+    /// If true, only includes elements in the query set that are marked as
+    /// pressed in the accessibility tree, i.e., `aria-pressed="true"`
+    static member pressed (value: bool) : IRoleMatcherOption

+    /// Allows transforming the text before the match. static member normalizer (fn: string -> string) : IMatcherOption

     /// Adds a query condition based on if the element is selected.
     ///
     /// Such as a selected attribute or aria-selected. static member selected (value: bool) : IRoleMatcherOption

-    /// If true, only includes elements in the query set that are marked as
-    /// checked in the accessibility tree, i.e., `aria-checked="true"`
+    /// Specify a selector to reduce matches.
+    ///
+    /// Such as if you had two elements with the same testId, if one is an input,
+    /// you could use queryOption.selector "input" to get that input element.
+    ///
+    /// Defaults to "*".
+    static member selector (value: string) : ILabelTextMatcherOption

+    /// Allows disabling query suggestions if the global setting is enabled.
+    ///
+    /// Defaults to true.
-    static member checked' (value: bool) : IRoleMatcherOption
+    static member suggest (value: bool) : IMatcherOption
 ```

 ## Query Targets